tencent cloud

 Node cost

 You can select the model specifications as needed.
 The nodes are subject to separate pricing by EMR.
 The price of a node covers its resources such as CPU, memory, system disk, and local data disk.
-Two billing modes are available: pay-as-you-go and spot instance.
+Three billing modes are available: pay-as-you-go ,monthly subscription and spot instance.

 The EMR cost is only the costs of all nodes.